17th Consultation of the ENHCC

 consultation was to give nutrition to our chaplaincy through

-opportunity to meet, share and work together with 68 attendees
+to meet, share and work together with 68 attendees from 22

-denominational experiences.
-For more information on what took
+experiences.
+For more information on what took place during the

 The European Network of Health Care Chaplaincy